Discover folk - the CRM for people-powered businesses

 4. Get a demo

-Before committing to a CRM, it's crucial to understand how it will fit into your small business operations.
+Before committing to a CRM, it's crucial to understand how it will fit into your sales team operations.
 Scheduling a demo can provide you with a firsthand look at the features and functionalities of the CRM.
 This allows you to ask specific questions and see how the tool can streamline your processes.
-To see how folk can help your small business, get a demo here.
+To see how folk can help your sales team, get a demo here.

 3 tips for implementing a CRM